Conal2023/LoveFlowers1.1/TESTING.md

 ### HTML

 The HTML was inspected by accessing the page source and copying the code into the [W3C Validator](https://validator.w3.org/).
 This was done for all pages.
 Only a few errors where found and most of these were corrected.
-There was a few errors though that could'nt be corrected.
+There was 2 errors though that could'nt be corrected - see Add/Edit Products Pages below.

 ![HTML](media/readme/html_validator.jpg)